Optimized Coefficient of performance of Power law dissipative Carnot like Refrigerator: Introduction

 \section{Introduction}

 Finite time thermodynamic optimization to improve the performance of heat engines and refrigerators are attracting interest recent years due to the fact of providing more realistic theoretical bounds \cite{hernandez1, Hoffmann, chen, bejan, lchen}.
 Refrigerator, a thermodynamical system that allows the transfer of heat from the source at a lower temperature $T_{c}$ to the heat sink at a higher temperature $T_{h}$.
 It is well known from the second law of thermodynamics that the heat cannot spontaneously flow from a region of lower temperature to a region of higher temperature \cite{callen}.
 Hence, work is required to achieve this heat transfer process.
 Refrigerator with a work input of $W$ completes the cycle of transfer of $Q_{c}$ amount of heat absorbed by the gas from a low temperature source and $Q_{h}$ amount of heat rejected to a high temperature heat sink.
-The Co-efficient Of Performance (COP) of the refrigerator operating between the two reservoirs is defined as, .
+The Co-efficient Of Performance (COP) of the refrigerator operating between the two reservoirs is defined as,

 This $\epsilon$ is bounded below the Carnot's co-efficient of performance, which requires infinite time to complete a cycle.
 But in real scenario one can achieve maximum cooling rate at finite interval of time.
 By considering the irreversibilty of finite time heat transfer, Yvon \cite{yvon}, Novikov \cite{novikov}, Chambadal \cite{Chambadal} and later Curzon and Ahlborn \cite{curzon} extended the reversible Carnot cycle to an endoreversible Carnot cycle hence paving the growth of a new field called Finite time thermodynamics.
 These studies provided more realistic limits for real engine/refrigerator performances under the finite time conditions, which ignited the search for universalities in performance of heat engines/refrigerators.